-Each job takes the right typed of worker
+Each job takes the right type of worker

 Wolf in sheep’s clothing.
 The Bedlington terrier looks remarkably like a lamb, but is actually a snarly, aggressive terrier bred to hunt vermin.
 A boss or employee with passive-aggressive or manic-depressive tendencies will make your life miserable, however charming the exterior persona.

-Inbred blueblood.
+Inbred blue blood.
 Some breeds have been inbred to the point of no return.
 The resulting purebred is classy and dumb, with a strong sense of entitlement.
-This chum will not be a very responsive companion — and could end up taking credit for others' work.
+This chum will not be a very responsive companion — and could end up taking credit for others’ work.

 Isaac Cheifetz, a Twin Cities executive recruiter, can be reached through catalytic1.com.